rosalie337/lab-06-product-pusher/README.md

 Looking For | Points (10)
 :--|--:
-Hosted on GitHub with URL in About section, Product HTML works and uses good Semantic Element choices  | 2 CSS used consciously and correctly | 1
+Hosted on GitHub with URL in About section | 1
-Products Object Literals and Array of all Products | 2 TDD DOM Render Function | 3
-Correctly orchestrate product generation in `products.js` using a for loop and your render function | 2
+Add product to cart (addEventListener in render product) | 4 Load cart on shopping cart page | 3
+Place order with alert, remove cart, and redirect | 2 Add Quantity to product page | +1
+TDD `getCart`, `clearCart`, and `setCart` functions for `cart-api.js` | +1